Who We Are

 The Santa Clara Valley Audubon Society is seeking Board members and welcomes expressions of interest from anyone who supports our mission.
 While your enthusiastic contribution of time and energy is the major qualification, the Board particularly needs expertise and experience in fund-raising, environmental education, and social media.
 Contact us if you are interested in joining our Board.

-The Board of Directors includes: Bob Hirt (President), Diane Hart (Vice President), Joan Leighton (Secretary), Marlene Macek, Gabrielle Feldman, Tom Grey, Peter Hart, Vivek Khanzode, and Mike Armer.
+The Board of Directors includes: Diane Hart (President), Don McDougall (Vice President), Joan Leighton (Secretary), Peter LaTourrette (Treasurer), Mike Armer, Gabrielle Feldman, Tom Grey, Peter Hart, Bob Hirt, Vivek Khanzode, and Marlene Macek.

 Meetings are typically held the second Tuesday of the month at 7:30 PM.